ivogeorg/starter-migrating-from-blocks-to-js/README.md

 #### 2.1 Section programs

 1. The CS course is broken down into thematic sections.
 There are 5 sections + 1 midterm project + 5 sections + final project.
+Each section has 4 parts.
+You want the _Activity_ part, which contains the section's CS material and Blocks.

 2. You need to write a _working_ JavaScript (JS) program for the micro:bit for each of these sections/projects, for a total of 12.